OpenClaw Sydney

 Why this angle now

-Australian AI guidance is pointing at the boring parts.
-Good.
-That is where the value is.
+Australian AI guidance is pointing at the operating model.

 OpenClaw Sydney uses that frame for practical setup: pick a low-risk workflow, define who is accountable, keep records, test the assistant, and preserve human control where the outcome matters.

-Sources: National AI Centre AI adoption tracker; Guidance for AI adoption: foundations.
+Sources: Microsoft Scout announcement; OpenClaw and NVIDIA skill security; National AI Centre AI adoption tracker; Guidance for AI adoption: foundations.

 Engagement shape